Minivera/definitely-not-remix/README.md

 - A light full-stack web framework focused on the core web APIs available to most browsers.
 - A client framework that allows you to forget about data loading and focus on data presentation.
 - Transparent in the ways it works, giving you full control over how you want your app to build and behave.
-- Build with an MVC architecture in mind, and I make it clear.
+- Build with an MVC architecture in mind, without hiding it.

 Defrost is NOT:

 - A production ready-framework or tool, use at your own risks.
 - Using any magic to make your life easier.
 You'll have to define your exact router and handle any transpilation on your own.
-- A full-fledged framework full of magic, you need to define everything.
+- A full-fledged framework, the client and server won't behave the same.
 - A CLI tool.
 Defrost doesn't ship with any CLI tooling, you'll have to run it with pure node.
 - Router-powered on the client.
 It doesn't ship with any router implementation, you're free to use whichever you like (I like [wouter](https://www.npmjs.com/package/wouter)).